O-Rings for Automotive Applications

 Temp: -40°C to +150°C

-Note: Specific compound grades for refrigerant compatibility — specify refrigerant type when ordering
+Note: Specific compound grades for refrigerant compatibility — specify refrigerant type (R-134a or R-1234yf) when ordering.

 Typical Applications